Nina Warken: Political career

+Early beginnings

+Warken joined the CDU in 2002.
+From 2006 to 2014, she served as deputy chair of the Young Union (JU), the CDU's youth organization, under the leadership of its chairman Philipp Mißfelder.

+Member of the German Parliament, 2013–present

 Warken first became member of the Bundestag after the 2013 German federal election.
 She lost her seat in the 2017 German federal election, but was the first in line if a Member for Baden-Württemberg resigned.
 This happened on 23 November 2018, when Stephan Harbarth was elected President of the Federal Constitutional Court of Germany.
 She took her seat on 5 December 2018.

-In parliament, Warken has served on the Committee on Internal Affairs (2013-2017; since 2020), the Committee on European Affairs (2018), and the Committee on Legal Affairs and Consumer Protection (since 2018).
-Since 2022, she has also been serving on the parliamentary body in charge of appointing judges to the Highest Courts of Justice, namely the Federal Court of Justice (BGH), the Federal Administrative Court (BVerwG), the Federal Fiscal Court (BFH), the Federal Labour Court (BAG), and the Federal Social Court (BSG).
+In parliament, Warken has served on the Committee on Internal Affairs (2013–2017; 2020–2025), the Committee on European Affairs (2018), the Committee on Legal Affairs and Consumer Protection (2018–2025), and the parliamentary monitoring group for the COVID-19 pandemic in Germany (2021–2022).
+On the Committee on Internal Affairs, she was her parliamentary group's rapporteur on volunteering, civil protection and disaster response.

 In the negotiations to form a coalition government under the leadership of Minister-President of Baden-Württemberg Winfried Kretschmann following the 2021 state elections, Warken co-chaired the working group on integration, alongside Manfred Lucha.

+From 2022 to 2025, Warken also served on the German Parliament's body in charge of appointing judges to the Highest Courts of Justice, namely the Federal Court of Justice (BGH), the Federal Administrative Court (BVerwG), the Federal Fiscal Court (BFH), the Federal Labour Court (BAG), and the Federal Social Court (BSG).

-Since 2022, Warken has been co-chairing – alongside Johannes Fechner – the Commission for the Reform of the Electoral Law and the Modernization of Parliamentary Work.
+From 2022 to 2023, Warken co-chaired – alongside Johannes Fechner – the Commission for the Reform of the Electoral Law and the Modernization of Parliamentary Work.

+Since 2023, Warken has been serving as Secretary General of the CDU in Baden-Württemberg, under the leadership of chairman Manuel Hagel.

+In the negotiations to form a Grand Coalition of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the Social Democratic Party (SPD) following the 2025 German elections, Warken was part of the CDU/CSU delegation in the working group on domestic policy, legal affairs, migration and integration, led by Günter Krings, Andrea Lindholz and Dirk Wiese.

+Also since 2025, Warken has been leading the Christian Democrats’ Women's Union; in this capacity, she is part of the CDU’s national board.